snehalgarg05-cyber/snehalgarg05-cyber/README.md

 > *Automates what a news editor does — in 4 AI agents, zero human input.*

-A production-grade **LangGraph multi-agent pipeline** that fetches real news from 50,000+ sources, intelligently categorizes articles by topic, writes abstractive summaries, and delivers a polished executive briefing — all in one click.
+A production-grade **LangGraph multi-agent pipeline** that fetches real-time news from 50,000+ sources, intelligently categorizes articles by topic using a single batch LLM call, writes abstractive summaries per category, and delivers a polished executive briefing — all in one click.

 **Pipeline:**
 ```